jeansung/SumPlusPlus/documents/description.md

 A data structure to store the pairs of type and difficulties - maybe an `array` of some sort.
 I will need to iterate over the input array, so maybe a `loop`.
 I will need to determine `if` consistency is followed, so maybe I will need a way of checking.

 **What kinds of things might go wrong in a program in this domain (e.g., syntax errors, compile-time errors, run-time errors)?**
-Like most langauges, there could be things that go wrong.
+Like most languages, there could be things that go wrong.
 The biggest thing I anticipate as an error is if users create contradictory rules.
 For example, if a rule that says that categories must sum to at least 10 and another rule that says those categories cannot sum to more than 9, it would be problematic.
 Of course, syntax error and other types of errors might happen.

 **How might you design your language to prevent such errors or to clearly communicate the results of errors to the user?**
 I will design my language to encourage people to enter correct and consistent (i.e. non contradictory) rules whenever possible.
 The input formate for the types and difficult will be presented in a chart, similar to [this](https://docs.google.com/a/g.hmc.edu/drawings/d/1s66OigYr9tjV2eS_UL-D5rtic1B1mTxPinMK_0AyMF4/edit) so that users can selected which points they want with ease.Rules will be checked against each other as they are inputed so that impossible rules that are contradictory cannot be created.